RobotNerd/proze/README.md

 # What is proze?

-> TL;DR proze is a document format that makes writing prose a little more
+> TL;DR proze is a set of tools that makes writing prose a little more
 > like writing code.

-Have you ever written a short story, a novel, or an essay and thought to yourself, "I wish this had syntax highlighting like what I get when writing code."
+Have you ever written a short story, a novel, or an essay and thought to yourself, "I wish this had syntax highlighting like when I write code."
 Well, wait no more!
-Proze is a format brings the features of writing software to writing stories.
+Proze brings the features of writing software to writing stories.

 How does it work?